Saafke/CHOC-renderer/README.md

 ### Requirements <a name="requirements"></a>

-This code has been tested on an Ubuntu 18.04 machine with Blender 3.3.0, with the following dependencies:
+This code has been tested on an Ubuntu 18.04 machine with the following dependencies:

+- Blender 3.3.0
 - Python 3.10
 - Conda 4.13.0
 - Pillow 9.3.0